 How to Use Life Insurance to Fund a College Savings Plan

-Permanent life insurance is different from traditional “college-only” savings because it can do multiple jobs at once.
-When designed correctly, it can build cash value you can access, provide a death benefit that protects your plan if something happens to a parent, and offer flexibility that families often wish they had once college decisions get real.
-At Diversified Insurance Brokers, we help families evaluate when this approach makes sense, how to structure it so it actually performs the way you need it to, and how it can complement (not conflict with) more traditional planning.
+Permanent life insurance is different from traditional “college-only” savings because it can do multiple jobs simultaneously.
+When designed correctly, it builds cash value you can access, provides a death benefit that protects the plan if something happens to a parent, and offers flexibility that families often wish they had once college decisions get real.
+At Diversified Insurance Brokers, we help families evaluate when this approach makes sense, how to structure it so it actually performs the way it needs to, and how it complements rather than conflicts with more traditional planning.
+We also coordinate these strategies with our sister company, Diversified College Planning — so the insurance design does not happen in a vacuum.
+College funding is not just about saving.
+It is about planning around timelines, aid formulas, school selection, and the reality that “college costs” often include more than tuition alone.

 Compare College-Focused Life Insurance Options